+'''

 sudo systemctl stop pacemaker

+'''

-- 4. When prompted, enter the password for the em7admin user. - The Primary database must be shutdown before promoting the Secondary database.
-To verify MariaDB is shutdown, check the MariaDB log file: /var/log/mysql/mysqld.log.
-The log file should contain the line: "Shutdown complete". - 6.
+- 4. When prompted, enter the password for the em7admin user. - 5.
+The Primary database will be shut down and the Secondary database should automatically promote. - 6.
 To verify all services have started on the newly promoted primary database, run the following command: